Soda/Snack Taxes

 Additional information on the sales tax data may be obtained from:

-Chriqui JF, Eidson SS, Bates H, Kowalczyk S, & Chaloupka FJ.
-State Sales Tax Rates for Soft Drinks and Snacks Sold Through Grocery Stores and Vending Machines, 2007.
-Journal of Public Health Policy; 29: 226-249, 2008.
-(View Full Text, PDF)
+Chriqui JF, Eidson SS, Bates H, Kowalczyk S, Chaloupka FJ.
+State sales tax rates for soft drinks and snacks sold through grocery stores and vending machines, 2007.
+Journal of Public Health Policy; 29:226-249, 2008.
+(View Abstract)

 Archives: